j-fischer/js-mock/README.md

 ## Changelog

+### 0.10.0

+- Improved error messages for some expectation errors

 ### 0.9.0

 - Added JsMock.mockGlobal() which allows for replacing global variables or a child property of a global variable